 Instructions

-• In a large mixing bowl, cream together the softened butter and granulated sugar.
-Add Fiori di Sicilia and eggs, beating one-at-a-time.
+- Cream together the softened butter and granulated sugar in a large mixing bowl.
+Add Fiori di Sicilia and large eggs, beating one-at-a-time.

-• Spoon the batter into each loaf pan, filling about three-quarters full.
+- Spoon the batter into each loaf pan, filling about three-quarters full.
 Bake in preheated oven for 45-55 minutes until cakes are golden brown at the edges and a toothpick inserted in the center comes out clean.
 Allow to cool for 10 minutes, and then turn out onto a wire rack.
+(If you don't have enough loaf pans for the entire recipe, clean the used pan(s) and repeat with remaining dough.)

-• While the cakes are baking, prepare the glaze in a small bowl.
-Combine sugar, orange juice, and rum or brandy, whisking often until sugar has dissolved.
+- While the cakes are baking, prepare the glaze in a small bowl.
+Combine granulated sugar, orange juice, and rum or brandy, whisking often until sugar has dissolved.

 Notes